versionone/openAgile/VersionOne/Artifacts/TeamKanbanBoard.md

   * If the card is a defect:
     * It has **steps to reproduce**.
     * It includes an **error message or screen shot** of the invalid state.
-* **Designing 'spikes' and higher fidelity prototypes** -- early on in a card's **In Progress** state, it is perfectly acceptable and encouraged to work on a 'spike' version of the solution, and then have another Three Amigos session and focus on some feedback-generating questions like:
+* **Designing 'spikes' and higher fidelity prototypes** -- early on in a card's **In Dev** state, it is perfectly acceptable and encouraged to work on a 'spike' version of the solution, and then have another Three Amigos session and focus on some feedback-generating questions like:
   * How is the UX and Usability so far?
     * Do we need Matt or Sarah to help us?
   * Is this spike progressing toward the Acceptance Criteria?